giampaolo/psutil/docs/faq.rst

 A :term:`zombie process` is a process that has finished execution but whose entry remains in the process table until the parent calls ``wait()``.
-When psutil encounters a zombie process it raises :exc:`ZombieProcess`, a subclass of :exc:`NoSuchProcess`.
+When psutil encounters a :term:`zombie process` it raises :exc:`ZombieProcess`, a subclass of :exc:`NoSuchProcess`.

 **What you can and cannot do with a zombie:**